Skip to main content

 Sexual Incident Response Committee (SIRC)

-The Sexual Incident Response Committee (SIRC) model assesses students through a multi-disciplinary, multi-stage assessment and intervention system.
-The SIRC model fosters partnerships and shared responsibility with key community agencies, facilitates increases in school and community safety, and aids in interventions with students and their families.Ā
+The Sexual Incident Response Committee (SIRC) utilizes the Salem-Keizer model for a thorough, multi-disciplinary, multi-stage assessment (Levels 1 & 2) and intervention process.
+This approach fosters teamwork and shared responsibility with key community agencies, improves safety in schools and communities, and supports effective interventions for students and their families.
+For additional support related to SIRC please contact Lisa Victor or Lucina Armstrong Michaud.

 Resources